sagar-uprety/blogs-backup-hashnode/clrtefsjc000209l43d8d3fh7.md

 Continuous Integration/Continuous Deployment (CI/CD) is a set of software development practices that involves automating the process of integrating, testing, and deploying code changes to production.
 CI/CD pipelines have become the industry standard practice in modern software development, allowing organizations to deliver software faster and with higher quality.

 **Continuous Integration (CI)** refers to the process of integrating code changes into a shared repository such as GitHub, building the application, and testing it automatically to ensure that the code is error-free and ready to be deployed.
 The aim is to catch any conflicts and errors early in the development phase.

 **Continuous Delivery (CD)** takes a step further and deploys these changes to a development or production environment.
 The goal here is to deliver the application to the end-user in the fastest manner and shorten the feedback loop.

-### **The Benefits of CI/CD**
+### **Why is CI/CD needed?**

 Here’s a closer look into the benefits of CI/CD and why they have become the industry standard process.